 Melbourne based visual artist and designer Katie McKinnon has developed a strong following with collectors, architects and interior designers internationally.

-After a decade spent living and working in Switzerland, Katie now resides in Melbourne with her partner and their children.
+After a decade spent living and working in Switzerland, Katie now resides in Melbourne with her partner and their two children.

 Portrait of Katie by photographer Suzi Appel.